sanyamittal/sanyamittal.github.io/content/posts/iot.md

 system.
 3. Sensor: A sensor is a device that measures physical parameters of a thing like humidity, blood pressure, speed etc., collects light, vibration and chemical signals, and transforms them into electrical signals and then transfers them to the Microcontroller.
 A variety of sensors have been used across industries for years, specifically in vehicles, buildings and factories.

-The table below lists the various factors you should consider while buying a sensor.

 4. Actuators: Actuators are devices which convert mechanical or electrical signals into motion.
 They are responsible for performing actions like switching on or off a light, generating sound or locking a door.

 5. Microcontroller: The Microcontroller receives the data from the sensor and processes the data accordingly.